skip to content

 SharePoint Online offers content editors many options for changing page layouts.
 It's so flexible that content editors may unintentionally create pages that are difficult to use.
 Some choices risk making the content inaccessible.

-Content editors working on University websites and intranets should all be familiar with writing for the web techniques.
+Content editors working on University websites and intranets should all be familiar with writing for the web techniques and our content standards.
 These apply regardless of your site's content management system (CMS).

-The layout of a page and how the content is written both contribute to good, or bad, user experience (UX).
+Both the layout of a page and how the content is written to the user experience (UX).

 Research-based principles for making content and page layout choices